cygnus666/Circuit-Sword/Configure-HUD.md

 In a default setup the OSD icons sit right at the extreme edge of the screen, which may cause them to sit outside the border of your display lens, easy to fix.

-Mount your SD card via USB or connect via SSH and edit the following file in the retropie partition:
+Mount your SD card via USB or connect via SSH and edit the following file in the partition:

 `/home/pi/Circuit-Sword/cs-osd/cs-osd/config.ini`